zuozhenggh/learning-library/common/labs/cloud-login/cloud-login-ssworkshop.md

 The following lab requires an Oracle Cloud account from the LiveLabs Platform.

-- If your account name supplied to you begins with **user** or **ssuser**, proceed to **Option 1**.
+- If the account name supplied to you begins with **user** or **ssuser**, proceed to **Option 1**.
-- If your account name supplied to you is your **Oracle email address**,  proceed to **Option 2**.
+- If the account name supplied to you is your **Oracle email address**,  proceed to **Option 2**.

 ## Option 1:  Login to Oracle Cloud - ssusersxx and userxx

-If your account name supplied to you begins with **user** or **ssuser**, please proceed.
+If the account name supplied to you begins with **user** or **ssuser**, please proceed.
 Otherwise, proceed to Option 2.

-1. From any supported browser go to [http://bit.ly/c4u03login](http://bit.ly/c4u03login) to access the Oracle Cloud LiveLabs Tenancy.
+1. From any supported browser go to [http://bit.ly/c4u03login](http://bit.ly/c4u03login) to access the Oracle Cloud LiveLabs Tenancy. *Note: IE is not a supported browser, Firefox or Google Chrome are recommended.*

-2. Your Workshop Lead will provide you with a **username** and **temporary password**, enter that information here and click **Sign In**. *Note: The username provided will begin with ssuser or user*.
+2. Your Workshop Lead will provide you with a **user name** and **temporary password**, enter that information here and click **Sign In**. *Note: The user name provided will begin with ssuser or user*.

     ![](./images/loginpage.png " ")

 3. You will then be taken to a screen to change your password.
-Choose a **new password** that you can remember and click **Sign In**. *Note: Make sure you are using an approved browser.
+Choose a **new password** that you can remember and click **Save New Password**. *Note: Make sure you are using an approved browser.
 IE is not supported.*

     ![](./images/changepwd.png " ")

-4. Once you successfully login, you will be presented with the Oracle Cloud homepage.
+4. Once you successfully save your new password, you will be presented with the Oracle Cloud homepage.

     ![](./images/homepage.png " ")